GhanaNLP/GhanaLLM/README.md

 ## Support

-For questions or assistance, contact us at: michsethowusu@gmail.com
+For questions about this project, contact us at: natural.language.processing.gh@gmail.com

 ---